These are adapted from cookbooks, websites, family, and friends. All are vegan.

 Combine the brown sugar, cumin, garlic powder, and onion powder in a small dish and set aside.

 In a large pot, heat 2 tablespoons water over medium-high heat.
 Add the onion, season with salt and cook, stirring occasionally, until the onion is translucent, about 5 minutes.
-Add the garlic and cook, stirring and adjusting the heat as needed to avoid burning, about 1 minute.

 Add the brown sugar, cumin, garlic powder, and onion powder.
 Stir to combine.
 Add the orange juice and let it come to a simmer.

-Add the chipotles and adobo sauce, sweet potatoes, black beans, tomatoes, and lime juice.
-Season generously with black pepper and 2 teaspoons salt.
+Add the chipotles and adobo sauce, sweet potatoes, black beans, tomatoes, lime juice, salt, and black pepper.
 Stir in the water.
 Turn the heat to high and bring to a boil.
 Cover and simmer, stirring occasionally and reducing the heat as needed, for 20 to 40 minutes, until the sweet potatoes are tender.

 Stir in the corn and spinach and cook about 3 more minutes.